-The STcontroller software application is used to configure the way in which the Model 207 functions.
+Model 207A Configuration The STcontroller software application is used to configure the way in which the Model 207A functions.
 No DIP switch settings or other local actions are used to configure the unit.
 This makes it imperative that STcontroller be available for convenient use in a personal computer that's connected to the related LAN.

-Installing STcontroller

-STcontroller is available free of charge on the Studio Technologies' website.
+Installing STcontroller STcontroller is available free of charge on the Studio Technologies' website.
 If required, download and install STcontroller onto a designated personal computer.
-This personal computer must be on the same local area network (LAN) and subnet as the Model 207 unit or units that are to be configured.
+This personal computer must be on the same local area network (LAN) and subnet as the Model 207A unit or units that are to be configured.
 Immediately after starting STcontroller the application will locate the devices that it can control.
-The one or more Model 207 units to be configured will appear in the device list.
-Use the Identify command to allow easy recognition of a specific Model 207 unit.
+The one or more Model 207A units to be configured will appear in the device list.
+Use the Identify command to allow easy recognition of a specific Model 207A unit.
 Double-clicking on a device name will cause the associated configuration menu to appear.
 Review the current configuration and make any changes that are desired.
+Changes made using STcontroller will be immediately reflected in the unit's operation; no Model 207A "reboot" is required.
+Each time a change is made, both the main and talkback buttons on the front panel will flash orange in a distinctive pattern to indicate that a command from STcontroller has been received.